jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Sub-lieutenant's hitch.**
 Consists of a safety-belt hitch tied around the standing part to form an adjustable loop.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.

 In the Royal Navy, the sub-lieutenant rank is one level above midshipman.
+But I named the sub-lieutenant's hitch myself, so don't be fooled into thinking that it originated there.
 {:.tangent}

 - **Trucker’s hitch (Reeder variant).**